nurd0tid/Face-Detection-Flutter/README.md

-# 🌟 Face Recognition Attendance System
+# 🌟 Face Recognition System

-This project is a Flutter-based face recognition attendance system that uses TensorFlow Lite (TFLite) for face embedding extraction and Supabase for user data storage and management.
-The application can register a user's face and verify it during attendance.
+This project is a Flutter-based face recognition system that uses TensorFlow Lite (TFLite) for face embedding extraction and Supabase for user data storage and management.
+The application can register a user's face and verify it during.

 ---